 Incumbents in this class must possess and maintain a National Interpreting Certification and be a registered Interpreter with the State of Connecticut in accordance with Sec.
 46a-33a of the Connecticut General Statutes.

 1. Incumbents in this class must possess and retain a valid Motor Vehicle Operator's license.
-At the time of appointment candidates must have a motor vehicle driving history satisfactory to the Commissioner of Rehabilitative Services.
+At the time of appointment candidates must have a motor vehicle driving history satisfactory to the Commissioner of Aging and Disability Services.

 2. Incumbents in this class will be required to travel.